devon-smith/Smart_Mirror/README.md

 - Tweets: Shows tweets using the Twitter API.
 - Alexa Control: Allows control of modules using Alexa.

-The frame was built using some 4 by 2's and 30% transparent reflective plastic.
+The frame was built using some 4 by 2's and uses a 30% transparent reflective plastic as a screen.
+Behind the plastic screen is a monitor conencted to a raspberry pi.
+The plastic allows the light produced from the monitor to pass through while the rest of the surface acts as a mirror.

 Screenshots